-We have heard and still hear a great deal about "the Reds" and "the Yellows" in the Socialist Party.
-I know a good many of both, and so far as I am able to discern, they are very much alike.
+We have heard and still hear a great deal about "the reds" and "the yellows" in the Socialist Party.
+I know a good many of both, and so far as I am able to discern, they are much alike.
 The actual difference between them, were it fire, would hardly be enough to light a cigarette.

 We are all Socialists.
 We all stand for the same thing.
-Are we to be forever divided into angry factions and spend a large part of our time and energy in making faces and calling one another "Reds" and "Yellows" in contempt and derision?
+Are we to be forever divided into angry factions and spend a large part of our time and energy in making faces and calling one another "reds" and "yellows" in contempt and derision?

 A vast amount of good energy is turned into bad blood over things that either amount to nothing at all or that are beyond the range of academic discussion.
-The matter of sabotage is a case in point.

-The weapons and the tactics of the workers in the daily struggle, the hand-to-hand fight on the industrial field, will be determined from time to time in the progress of the struggle itself, and the question of sabotage - which, by the way, has absolutely nothing new about it except its name - can be safely left to the workers engaged in the struggle on that field.
+The weapons and the tactics of the Workers in the daily struggle, the hand-to-hand fight on the industrial field, will be determined from time to time in the progress of the struggle itself.